 Trump is correct that our public square has been corrupted.
 The flow of money to candidates and attendant hypocrisy is a problem; it has led to a manifest yearning for an authentic figure who can stand up to such influences.
 This desire for a more honest politics cannot, however, be met by a figure whose main claim to authenticity is open disdain for truth and equal respect.
 Such politics only serves the purpose of further entrenching the cynicism that led us to this point, to the continued advantage of demagogues.

-From HOW FASCISM WORKS by Jason Stanley.
+This essay is adapted from HOW FASCISM WORKS by Jason Stanley.
 Copyright © 2018 by Jason Stanley.
 Published by Random House, an imprint and division of Penguin Random House LLC.
 All Rights Reserved.